 The operation has completed successfully.

-To view the new partition information, run the command, and then view the results:
+To view the new partition information, run the following command:

 GPT fdisk (gdisk) version 0.8.10